Using your blue cart

 Why can't I put recyclables next to the cart?

-Your blue cart protects recyclables from the rain, snow and wind.
+Recyclables need to be put inside the blue cart to protect them from the rain, snow and wind.
 Your cart also helps keep our communities litter-free.
 In the winter months, clear snow off of your blue cart lid to keep recyclables dry.
-Learn how the recycling facility works.